 - ½ tsp chilli flakes

-- Heat the oil in a large, ovenproof frying pan (see note).
-When the oil is hot, brown the tenderloin well on all sides.
+- COOK THE MEAT: Heat the butter and oil in a large, ovenproof frying pan (see note).
+When the butter is hot and foaming, brown the tenderloin well on all sides.
 This should take 5-6 minutes.
 Transfer the pan to the oven for 12-15 minutes until the pork is cooked through.
 If you have a digital thermometer, you can check that the thickest part of the meat registers at least 65°C / 150°F, though you can take it up to 70°C / 158°C if you prefer your meat more well done.

-- Remove the pork from the oven, cover loosely with foil and keep warm for 5 minutes.
+- REST THE MEAT: Remove the pork from the oven, cover loosely with foil and keep warm for 5 minutes.
 When the pork has rested, slice thickly and generously spoon the salsa verde over the top.

 If you don’t have an ovenproof frying pan, or if yours doesn’t fit in the oven (it is worth checking this before you start cooking) simply place a baking dish or oven tray in the oven when you turn it on.
 When the pork is seared, transfer to the hot oven tray or dish and proceed as per the recipe.